-The options to be granted according to the stock option plan will not exceed a duration of 10 years and will be granted at the price and conditions that the directors will consider necessary to reach the goal of the stock option plan, and according to the applicable regulations.
+The options granted under the plan cannot exceed a duration of 10 years and must be granted at the price and on the conditions that the administrators deem necessary in order to achieve the objective of the plan, in accordance with the applicable regulations.
 The exercise price of the option cannot be lower than the market price.

-During the year, the Company granted 2,900,000 stock options to consultants and directors, employees and members of the management.
-These options can be exercised at a price ranging from \$0.20 to \$0.50, for a period of 5 to 10 years from the date of grant.
-Of these 2,900,000 stock options, 2,200,000 are exercisable on the grant date.
+During the year, the Company granted 7,400,221 stock options to consultants and directors, employees and members of the management.
+These options can be exercised at a price ranging from \$0.125 to \$0.21 for a period of 10 years from the date of grant.
+Of these stock options, 7,200,221 are exercisable on the grant date.

+The fair value of these options was estimated at \$754,259 based on the Black-Scholes valuation model and using the following weighted average assumptions:

+Risk-free interest rate 3.4% to 5.0%

+Average expected life 5 to 6 years

+Expected volatility 95%

+Share price \$0.125 to \$0.15

+Expected dividend Nil

+During the year ended July 31, 2023, the Company granted 2,900,000 stock options to consultants, directors of employees and members of the management of the Company.
+These options can be exercised at a price ranging from \$0.20 to \$0.50, for a period ranging from 5 to 10 years from the date of grant.
+These options are exercisable on the grant date.
 The fair value of these options was estimated at \$619,975 based on the Black-Scholes valuation model and using the following weighted average assumptions:

-Risk-free interest rate 3.5% to 5.0%
+Risk-free interest rate 3.5 5 to 5 %%

-Average expected life 3.5 to 5.0 years
+Average expected life 3.5 to years

 Expected volatility 92%

 Share price \$0.20 to \$0.50

 Expected dividend Nil

-During the year ended July 31, 2022, the Company granted 1,695,000 stock options to consultants and directors of the Company as well as 525,000 stock options to employees and members of the management of the Company.
-These options can be exercised at a price ranging from \$0.40 to \$0.50, for a period of 10 years from the date of grant.
-These options are exercisable on the grant date.
-The fair value of these options was estimated at \$532,585 based on the Black-Scholes valuation model and using the following weighted average assumptions:

-Risk-free interest rate 1%

-Average expected life 3 years

-Expected volatility 95%

-Share price \$0.45

-Expected dividend Nil

-The Company recorded an expense of 484,875 during the year (2022 - 532,687).
+The Company recorded an expense of \$ 731,459 during the year (2023 - \$484,875).